Flupyradifurone: Synthesis

-The synthesis of flupyradifurone was inspired by a natural insecticide, stemofoline.
-Stemofoline has some advantageous features, such as being fast-acting and an effective antifeedant, however, it does not demonstrate high efficiency on binding insect nAChRs.
+Flupyradifurone is structurally related to the natural insecticide, stemofoline which occurs in the plant species Stemona japonica.
+Stemofoline has some advantageous features, such as being fast-acting and an effective antifeedant, but does not efficiently bind to insect nicotinic acetylcholine receptors.

 There are two ways to synthesis flupyradifurone.
-First, flupyradifurone can be synthesized from reacting tetronic acid with 2,2-difluoroethylamine, and then the intimidate, 4-[(2-fluoroethyl)amino]furane-2(5H)-one, will be obtained.
-Heat the reaction intermediate with 2-chloro-5-(chloromethyl)pyridine in THF under reflux and the final product will be acquired after purification.

-The second method is that tetronic acid reacted with a secondary amine under toluene and reflux.
-Heat tetronic acid, 4-touluenesulfonic acid, and N-[(6-chloropyridin-3-yl)methyl]-2,2-difluoroethane-1-amine in toluene under reflux for 2 hours and the final product will be acquired after purification.
+First, flupyradifurone can be synthesized from reacting tetronic acid with 2,2-difluoroethylamine to produce the intermediate, 4-[(2-fluoroethyl)amino]furane-2(5H)-one.
+Heating the reaction intermediate with 2-chloro-5-(chloromethyl)pyridine in THF under reflux yields flupyradifurone.
+In the second method, tetronic acid, 4-touluenesulfonic acid, and N-[(6-chloropyridin-3-yl)methyl]-2,2-difluoroethane-1-amine in toluene are heated under reflux for 2 hours to produce flupyradifurone.

 Toxicological and ecotoxicological safety

 Using the U.S. Environmental Protection Agency guidelines to classify carcinogenic effects, flupyradifurone is categorized as "not likely to be carcinogenic to humans."
-It is not irritant to humans' eyes and skin, and the EPA does not find there to be a concern about occupational exposure.
+It is not irritant to humans' eyes and skin, and the EPA is not concerned about occupational exposure.

+Flupyradifurone is highly toxic to aquatic invertebrates.

-For the non-target species, flupyradifurone also presents toxicological safety at low concentration.
-Flupyradifurone will still bind to the nicotinic acetylcholine receptors of honey bees, however, it will only affect the taste and appetitive learning performance at the highest labeled concentration.
+Flupyradifurone will bind to the nicotinic acetylcholine receptors of honey bees; however, it will only affect the taste and appetitive learning performance at the highest labeled concentration.
 The LD50 of honey bee acute contact is >100 μg/bee and acute oral is 1200 ng/bee.
 For bumblebee, the acute contact LD50 is >100 μg/bee.